Bottom line: go slow, much slower than you would have thought necessary; and of course, not without your prescriber’s direct involvement.

 13. The pt can take longer if they want to take longer for any reason.

-14. Reduce in the smallest possible steps.
-As you approach zero then make the dose changes smaller or longer.
+14. Reduce in the smallest possible increments.
+As you approach zero then take the dose changes smaller or longer.
 Get out that pill cutter.
+If you can’t get dosage changes in small enough changes do every other day between the smaller dose and the larger dose.
+You would be surprised how often this works even on very short half-life drugs like Effexor XR.